Skip to content ↓

 Background

-The commitments and progress detailed on this site have three principal origins: the 2015 recommendations of the Black Students’ Union and Black Graduate Student Association, the recommendations of the NASEM working groups on gender and sexual harassment and the commitments President Reif made in a letter to the community regarding efforts to address systemic racism at MIT in July 2020.
+The commitments and progress detailed on this site have three principal origins: the 2015 recommendations of the Black Students’ Union and Black Graduate Student Association, the recommendations of the NASEM working groups on gender and sexual harassment and the commitments the president made in a letter to the community regarding efforts to address systemic racism at MIT in July 2020.
 Details of activity and progress related to each of these efforts are spelled out on the site.

 Also, in September 2022, the Institute released the MIT Strategic Action Plan for Belonging, Achievement, and Composition, a framework to support local and Institute-wide efforts to advance practices, systems and behaviors that promote equity, value differences and establish conditions so that all members of our community can thrive.